 Too much ear wax in the ear canal can harden and dry up over time, increasing the risk of it becoming impacted.
 Impacted ear wax can cause a host of issues, including infections, ear aches—even hearing loss.

 If too much ear wax builds up, it can block the ear canal.
-The wax then acts as a sort of sonic barricade, preventing sound waves from passing through to the inner ear from the outer ear.
+This overproduction of ear wax then acts as a sort of sonic barricade, preventing sound waves from passing through to the inner ear from the outer ear.
 Sound waves need to travel through the ear canal in order to be converted into electrical signals that are processed by the brain.

 The result is conductive hearing loss—the name for hearing loss caused by issues with the ear canal, ear drum or middle ear.
 Ear blockage from wax is actually one of the leading causes of conductive hearing loss.
 Conductive hearing loss can make softer sounds more difficult to hear, and make louder sounds more muffled.

 This type of hearing loss can often be temporary—for example, if impacted ear wax is the culprit, it can be removed in a safe and timely manner to reverse the hearing loss.
 However, if impacted ear wax is left untreated in the canal for too long, it can potentially lead to more permanent hearing loss.
 Researchers have found that mice exposed to conductive hearing loss over the course of a year experienced lasting damage to the inner ear.

 It’s important to recognize and remove impacted ear wax before it has a chance to cause irreversible damage to your hearing health.